ColumbiaDVMM/ColumbiaImageSearch/README.md

 ## Overview

-The required processing to build am image search index can be decomposed in three main steps:
+The required processing to build the image or face search index can be decomposed in the following three main steps:

-- images downloading: download images (contained in webpages) from a data source where the webpages documents are in the MEMEX CDR v3.1 format (currently assumed to be a Kafka topic)
+- images downloading: download images (contained in webpages) from a data source of webpages documents (currently assumed to be in the MEMEX CDR v3.1 format in a Kafka topic);
-- image processing: perform the detection and feature extraction on those images.
+- image processing: perform the detection and feature extraction on those images;
 - images indexing: build a search index (currently using a modified version of [LOPQ](https://github.com/yahoo/lopq)) and expose it through a REST API.